-Projects submitted for the fall grant cycle must be completed and able to seek reimbursement no later than December 31, 2023.
+Projects submitted for the fall grant cycle must be completed and able to seek reimbursement no later than December 31, 2025.

 Most grants awarded in the regular grants program will be in the \$20,000-\$50,000 range, but the Designators will consider all projects that fulfill the Foundation's goals and offer outstanding benefit to the community.
 Grants above \$50,000 are very rare exceptions.
 If you are applying for more than \$50,000 your application should describe in detail why you are seeking a larger grant.
-Please note the Designators recently increased the maximum grant amount from \$40,000 to \$50,000, beginning with the Fall 2022 grant cycle.
+The Designators discourage first time applicants from requesting more than \$50,000.